angang0123/my_project/Rixml/readme.md

 ## What is in Rixml

-Rixml (.xml) file in our system is also called "control file", because it controls how our system publishes the report (to which channel) and what is about this report (for searching purpose).
+Rixml (.xml) file in xxx system is also called "control file", because it controls how our system publishes the report (to which channel) and what is about this report (for searching purpose).

 Here's a Rixml sample file in a folded view: